The Real Estate Settlement Procedures Act: Regulation X

-How Does Regulation X Benefit Homeowners?
+How Does Regulation X Benefit Homeowners in Illinois?

 In the past, dual tracking was a common occurrence among delinquent borrowers.
-Even though a homeowner may have been in the middle of obtaining a loan modification, mortgage loan servicers could still move to foreclose, leaving the homeowner without remedy or recourse.
+Even though a homeowner in Illinois may have been in the middle of obtaining a loan modification, mortgage loan servicers could still move to foreclose, leaving the homeowner without remedy or recourse.